Exploring the award-winning wine and architecture of the Mikulov sub-region

 Sonberk, another pop winery nestled in the middle of the vineyards, has a similarly modern flair.
 Architect Josef Pleskot (AP Atelier) respected the surrounding landscape and the site's history, collaborating closely with the cellar master in its creation.
 The result is a building that reminds unassuming from distance, gradually unfolds in grandeur as you approach it.
 Even the broad access staircase conveys the wine house's friendliness and welcoming atmosphere, inviting you inside.
 The concrete production section, embedded in the ground, helps maintain natural thermal conditions.
 On the cellar master's advice, grapes are tied from the back of the upper section and fall down only with the help of gravity during processing.
 The cellar master also help designed the grape drying area for the straw wine, with a corrugated roof that not only gently sculpts the light but also provides ample ventilation, allowing the grapes below to dry perfectly on wooden frames.
 Harmoniously tracing the contours of the nearby Nové Mlýny Dam, the dominant roof adds a captivating touch to the winery's aesthetic.

-The name "Kolby Winery"draws inspiration from the nearby Kolby forest.
+The name "Kolby Winery" draws inspiration from the nearby Kolby forest.
 This elegant and thoughtfully designed winery, a sibling of the Reisten winery, is seamlessly integrated into its natural surroundings.
 In 2023, a dry warehouse was skilfully added to the premises by the talented ORA studio, while a renovated space now serves as a charming wine cellar.
 The original building and the extension seamlessly merge through a pre-set steel and wood structure, which will eventually be entirely covered with greenery, adding to the organic charm.
 A spacious terrace adjacent to the wine bar and the vaulted cellars in the basement provide an inviting space for wine tastings.
-The warehouse is cleverly designed, partially nestled beneath the terrain, ensuring optimal conditions for wine storage.
+The warehouse is cleverly designed, partially nestled beneath the terrain.
+In the future, they are planning accommodation in charming cottages (no tramping, more like glamping) and reconstruction of the adjacent castle.

 At another enchanting winery, you can relish a glass of wine while enjoying a breathtaking view of the Nové Mlýny Dam.
 The renowned ORA studio from Znojmo has worked its magic on a former warehouse in Pavlov, transforming it into an exquisite wine bar.
 The unassuming simplicity of the building, graced by a gable roof, beautifully complements the sophisticated interior within.
 ORA has artfully integrated natural materials and original design pieces, featuring motifs inspired by the world of wine.